chaoss/wg-evolution/ROADMAP.md

 Use cases may not immediately apply to a specific area, so they can be specified without being in a focus area at first.

-Focus areas already have into account some use cases, and this list of use cases that apply can be enumerated under the focus area (and cross referenced where applicable), and then elaborated as full use cases later.
+Focus areas already take into account some use cases, and this list of use cases that apply can be enumerated under the focus area (and cross referenced where applicable), and then elaborated as full use cases later.